Increasing competition for skills and capabilities and ever-evolving risk landscape put talent in the spotlight

 The survey found that 43% of chief audit executives (CAEs) and senior internal audit leaders report a lack of access to the talent they need.
 The findings also reveal that internal audit leaders view the ability to 1) recruit qualified candidates and 2) retain talent as their top priorities for the year ahead.

 “In a tight labor market, the internal audit function has not been spared in the war for talent, especially with heightening expectations of internal audit functions related to innovation, transformation and other hot topics,” said Andrew Struthers-Kennedy, global leader of Protiviti’s Internal Audit and Financial Advisory practice.
 “This talent shortage comes as internal audit is expected to take on a greater role in helping companies navigate choppy waters created by changing risks, emerging regulations and shifts in business priorities.
-It’s vital that audit leaders develop strategies to attract, retain and train qualified people while keeping their foot on the gas when it comes to evolving their function and maximizing their relevance for the future.”
+It’s vital that audit leaders develop strategies to attract, retain and train qualified people while keeping their foot on the gas when it comes to evolving their function and maximising their relevance for the future.”

 The Protiviti survey identified that the most acute talent shortages are in high interest areas of machine learning and AI, with only 31% of CAEs and directors of auditing citing confidence that they have access to people with the necessary talent and skills.
-A majority of the organizations surveyed feel they lack necessary talent in assurance, dynamic risk assessment, continuous monitoring and process mining.
-The rapid and continued pursuit of data and technology enablement, across all industries and organization types, has intensified competition for technology-capable talent along with the need to upskill or retrain internal auditors.
+A majority of the organisations surveyed feel they lack necessary talent in assurance, dynamic risk assessment, continuous monitoring and process mining.
+The rapid and continued pursuit of data and technology enablement, across all industries and organisation types, has intensified competition for technology-capable talent along with the need to upskill or retrain internal auditors.

 “The gaps in internal audit talent and technology maturity are closely related.
 Difficulties in recruiting and retaining people with technology skills are impeding the internal audit function’s ability to innovate and deliver greater value to its stakeholders.
 Working through these challenges requires creativity, commitment, persistence and widespread support, and – in turn –will fortify the internal audit function’s relevance in the eyes of the board, the C-suite and the rest of the business,” said Angelo Poulikakos, a managing director with Protiviti and global leader of the firm’s Technology Audit and Advisory practice.

-Aside from recruiting, upskilling and retaining talent, 36% of surveyed CAEs and directors of auditing noted the rising cost of wages as a top concern for the internal audit organization today, and 34% noted the challenges of building and maintaining a culture focused on delivering relevance and value amid hybrid and remote working models.
+Aside from recruiting, upskilling and retaining talent, 36% of surveyed CAEs and directors of auditing noted the rising cost of wages as a top concern for the internal audit organisation today, and 34% noted the challenges of building and maintaining a culture focused on delivering relevance and value amid hybrid and remote working models.

 The Protiviti benchmarking survey polled 573 executives in November and December 2022, including CAEs, audit directors and managers across industries globally.
 More than 60% of respondents’ companies have revenues of $1 billion or more.